Teardrop rapist: Crimes

-Exoneration
+Mistaken identity exoneration

 In 1999, Luis Vargas was sentenced 55 years to life for three sexual assaults that occurred throughout 1998 and 1999.
 The conviction relied mostly on eyewitness testimony by the victims, all three of whom identified Vargas as their attacker.
 Despite this, Vargas maintained his innocence the entire time he was in prison, filing as many appeals as he could.
 When the appeals went nowhere, Vargas contacted the California Innocence Project.
 The CIP requested that the evidence from the first victim who was allegedly attacked by Vargas be tested for DNA.
 The request was granted and it was found that the DNA from the rape kits did not match Vargas' DNA, but rather another man who had been sexually assaulting women for 16 years.
 Vargas was exonerated of the crimes in 2015 and given 886,760 in state compensation.

 Suspect profile

 Physical characteristics

 While descriptions of the suspect have varied in sketches released by law enforcement, authorities believe the man who committed these crimes has these qualities: